Hollis Cancer Center Expansion Underway

 - Facility entry for stretchers and roadway access for ambulance/transport vehicles

-“We are excited the design of our Cancer Center expansion project has earned such great recognition from the American Institute of Architects Orlando,” said Danielle Drummond, MS, FACHE, Lakeland Regional Health Senior Vice President and Chief Strategy and Growth Officer.
-“Our Cancer Center is a place of serenity, hope and healing.
+“We are excited the design of our expansion project has earned such great recognition from the American Institute of Architects Orlando,” said Danielle Drummond, MS, FACHE, Lakeland Regional Health Senior Vice President and Chief Strategy and Growth Officer.
+“The Hollis Cancer Center is a place of serenity, hope and healing.
 HuntonBrady’s design will greatly enhance this nurturing environment.”